-How prophet got N70m, two houses, cars to treat a business woman of fibroid - Nigeria Today
+How Lagos prophet collected N70m, three houses just to cure woman with fibroids! - Nigeria Today

 His arrest followed a complaint lodged by the victim’s husband, over allegation that Femi intended to eliminate him and take over his property.
 The businesswoman had been suffering from the ailment which defied medical treatment for 14 years, until she was introduced to Pastor Femi.

-Commissioner of Police in-charge of SFU, Mr. Ibrahim Lamorde, said: “The prophet initially charged the woman N98k and he gave her some herbs, which stopped the bleeding for a while.
+“The prophet initially charged the woman N98k and he gave her some herbs, which stopped the bleeding for a while.

 When the bleeding started again in 2014, she went back to the prophet, who brought in a new twist to the matter.
 He hypnotised her and convinced her that her husband was responsible for her problems. .